davidpomerenke/checkers/README.md

 After each `move` and after each call of the `step` method, the `step` method is called.
 It edits the `this.state.displayQueue` by dissecting multi-step moves into a list of single-step moves and executing the next step of that list (using the `checkers.result` method from [aima-checkers](https://github.com/davidpomerenke/aima-checkers)).
 When the list is empty, it calls the `aiMove` method, where the AIs, if activated, make their own calls to the `move` method.

 At any point during the game, the possible moves for the current player are received from the `checkers.actions` method from [aima-checkers](https://github.com/davidpomerenke/aima-checkers), and the end coordinates of the actions are passed to the board class for highlighting, if enabled.

+### Error messages

+Error messages (for mistakes the user makes) are detected by the [`ErrorMessage`](https://github.com/davidpomerenke/checkers/blob/master/src/Components/ErrorMessage.js) class, which makes use of internal functions from [aima-checkers](https://github.com/davidpomerenke/aima-checkers) for this purpose.